Is Daylight suitable for you?

 • You have regular access to a computer or mobile device with periodic access to the internet

 Please read the Instructions for Use (IFU) document to review Daylight’s intended use, safety information, and further resources.
 The IFU document is provided during the signup process.
-If you have been previously diagnosed with Generalized Anxiety Disorder (GAD), you should contact your doctor before using Daylight.
+If you have been previously diagnosed with Generalized Anxiety Disorder (GAD), you should contact a healthcare professional before using Daylight.

 Daylight is a fully automated digital worry and anxiety improvement program based on CBT